-5.8 Risk-management: Case study for influenza in a long-term care facility dancing was held in the dining room prior to the midday meal.
+Table A1.6.
+Case study for Klebsiella pneumoniae sepsis in a neonatal unit dancing was held in the dining room prior to the midday meal.
 It was observed that a number of residents who had been unwell had attended the group activity and had sat at the dining tables.
 Due to the lack of waste receptacles in the dining room, used tissues were placed on the dining room tables.
 It was also noticed that a number of residents remained in the vicinity of the dining room post activity as their rooms were a short distance from the dining room.
 The shared bathrooms were at the other end of the corridor so it was not known whether hand hygiene was performed prior to meals or the event.
 Residents reported signs and symptoms consistent with influenza at least two days following the event, which was later confirmed by rapid diagnostic test from four patients and two staff members.
 The vaccination coverage of the staff was 41.7%.